 Henderson is a large city located in the state of Nevada.
 With a population of 285,667 people and 65 constituent neighborhoods, Henderson is the second largest community in Nevada.

-Henderson is a decidedly white-collar city, with fully 85.70% of the workforce employed in white-collar jobs, well above the national average.
+Henderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Henderson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Henderson who work in office and administrative support (14.29%), sales jobs (14.10%), and management occupations (9.83%).
+There are especially a lot of people living in Henderson who work in office and administrative support (13.96%), sales jobs (13.87%), and management occupations (9.79%).

-Henderson is a very ethnically-diverse city.
+Henderson is an extremely ethnically-diverse city.
 The people who call Henderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henderson residents report their race to be White, followed by Asian.
 Henderson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.95% of the city’s residents.
+People of Hispanic or Latino origin account for 15.29% of the city’s residents.
 Important ancestries of people in Henderson include Irish, English, Italian, and Polish.